 OCR GCSE Drama has been designed to be a practical and engaging specification for learners to study.
 It will provide opportunities to understand and create drama as a practical art form in which ideas and meaning are communicated to an audience through informed artistic choices.
+GCSE Drama also gives you the opportunity to study Drama Practitioners and styles of performance such as melodrama, pantomime and physical theatre

-- Devising drama: Non-exam assessment 30% of total GCSE - Presenting and performing texts- Non-exam assessment (Visiting examination) 30% of total GCSE - Drama: Performance and response: Exam assessment 1 hour 30 minutes (Written paper) 40% of total GCSE including a wide range of question types including multiple choice, single mark, short answer and extended response questions
+- Devising drama: Non-exam assessment 30% of total GCSE - Presenting and performing texts- Non-exam assessment (Visiting examination) 30% of total GCSE - Drama: Performance and response: Exam assessment 1 hour 30 minutes (Written paper) 40% of total GCSE including a wide range of question types:- multiple choice, single mark, short answer and extended response questions.